David A. Mix Barrington

 Parrot picture

-I am Professor of Computer Science at the University of Massachusetts at Amherst.
+I am Professor at the Manning College of Information and Computer Sciences at the University of Massachusetts Amherst.

 My primary research area is computational complexity, particularly boolean circuits, automata, and logic.
 Here is a list of my major publications -- a few have PDF versions and I plan to make more available as I get around to it.

-Since the beginning of Fall 2011 I have been Associate Chair for Academic Programs in the Computer Science Department.
-For several years I have been Chief Undergraduate Advisor, and I am still a good source for academic advice in the department, along with individual faculty advisors, Undergraduate Program Director Brian Levine, new Chief Undergraduate Advisor Rod Grupen, and Associate Dean Jack Wileden.
+Until the summer of 2022, I was Associate Chair of the Faculty for Academics in the new College of Information and Computing Sciences, having held a similar position in the Computer Science Department and the School of Computer Science since the fall of 2011.
+For several years before that I was Chief Undergraduate Advisor, and I am still a good source for academic advice in the department, along with individual faculty advisors, the CICS advising staff, Undergraduate Program Director Marius Minea, and Associate Dean Jack Wileden.

 Contact Info: